Access the Web UI with Tunneling

 • HBase Master UI

-Set ACGAdd the IP and Port 22 of the device to access the cluster's ACG settings
+Configure ACG Add the IP and port 22 of the device to access the cluster's ACG settings

-• Access source: the user's fixed IP (can be entered by clicking the [myIp] button)
+• Access source: User's static IP (Can be entered by clicking [myIp])

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Cloud Hadoop menus, in that order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Big Data & Analytics > Cloud Hadoop.

-2. Select the cluster from the cluster list, and then check if a domain is assigned from the Domain item in details.
+2. After selecting a cluster from the cluster list, check whether a domain is assigned in the Domain section of the details.

 2. Set ACG rules

-1. From the NAVER Cloud Platform console, click the Services > Compute > Server > ACG menus, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server > ACG.

-2. Select the ACG of the cluster to access, and then click the [Set ACG] button.
+2. Select the ACG of the cluster you want to access and click [Set ACG].

-3. Enter the four information items below and add ACG rules.
+3. Enter the following 4 information items and add ACG Rule:

 • Protocol: TCP

-• Access source: IP of the local device used for SSH communication
+• Access source: IP of the local device that communicates with SSH

 • Allowed port: 22